What do we offer

 Creating value to society by addressing essential micronutrient deficiencies.

-Around two billion people – almost one third of the global population – suffer from micronutrient deficiencies, or ‘hidden hunger’.
-Women of reproductive age and children less than two years specifically need iron, folic acid, vitamin A and zinc.
-These nutrient deficiencies can contribute to increased morbidity and mortality among mothers and children.
-Hence, an adequate supply of micronutrients is crucial to a child’s development, especially during the first 1,000 days of life.
+Around two billion people – almost one third of the global population – suffer from micronutrient deficiencies or ‘hidden hunger’.
+Women of reproductive age and children less than two years specifically need iron, folic acid, vitamin A, and zinc.
+This adequate supply of micronutrients is crucial to a child’s development, especially during the first 1,000 days of life.

 Therefore, providing the right nutrients to the right people at the right time is key for a sustainable future.